-We are excited to announce the 1st Annual European Congress on Hematology™: Focus on Lymphoid Malignancies!
-Also known as Paris Lymphoma™, this highly practical and interactive multi-day program will improve patient care for the clinician who manages patients with lymphoid malignancies.
-At this year’s Paris Lymphoma™, leading international experts will participate in cutting-edge lectures and panels that will discuss recent data sets.
-Most importantly, the meeting will allow for interactive discussion and for participants to engage directly with renowned faculty to share their perspectives, personal experiences, and methods to address clinical challenges in the management of lymphoid malignancies.
+The 2nd Annual European Congress on Hematology™: Focus on Lymphoid Malignancies is a highly practical and interactive multi-day program that will improve patient care for the clinician who manages patients with lymphoid malignancies.
+The exciting case-based format is back by popular demand at this year’s Congress, where leading international experts will participate in informative lectures and panels that will discuss recent data sets.
+What sets this meeting apart are the interactive discussions at the Congress where participants will be challenged to engage directly with renowned faculty to share their perspectives, personal experiences, and methods to address clinical challenges in the management of lymphoid malignancies.

 Anas Younes, MD